 By AAA of Western and Central New York

-Motorists should be especially vigilant after dark.
-From October-December 2016, 84% of deer crashes occurred outside daylight hours.
-Crashes were most common from 5-7 p.m., during the evening rush when darkness had just set in.
+Motorists should be especially vigilant after dark as deer crashes often occur outside daylight hours.
+Crashes are common during early in the morning and in the evening when darkness sets in.

-•If a collision is unavoidable, apply the brakes firmly and remain in your lane.
+√ Can’t avoid a collision?
+Apply the brakes firmly and remain in your lane.
 Swerving sharply to avoid an animal can often cause a more serious crash.

 As upstate New York’s largest member services organization, AAA Western and Central New York provides more than 887,000 members with travel, insurance, financial and automotive-related services.
 Since its founding in 1900, AAA has been a leading advocate for the safety and security of all travelers.
 Visit AAA at www.AAA.com.